Geodego/data_engineering_azure/3-data_lakes_and_lakehouses/2-data_wrangling_with_spark.md

-To read data frames, we need to use Spark SQL equivalentof SparkContext, the SparkSession.
+To read data frames, we need to use Spark SQL equivalent of SparkContext, the SparkSession.
 Similarity to the SparkConf, we can specify some parameters to create a SparkSession. getOrCreate() for example, means that if you already have a SparkSession running, instead of creating a new one, the old one will be returned and its parameters will be modified to the new configurations.